mantidproject/mantid/dev-docs/source/MVPTutorial/MultipleViews.rst

 .. code-block:: python

-    class demo(QtGui.QMainWindow):
+    class demo(QtWidgets.QMainWindow):
         def __init__(self, parent=None):
             super(demo, self).__init__(parent)

-            self.window = QtGui.QMainWindow()
+            self.window = QtWidgets.QMainWindow()
             my_view = master_view.MasterView()

             # set the view for the main window
             self.setCentralWidget(my_view)
             self.setWindowTitle("view tutorial")

-You may notice that this main does not incorporate the Presenter.
+You may notice that this main does not incorporate the presenter.
 Now that we have embedded our two views into MasterView, Presenter should also be split in the same way.